Back to People

 I enjoy how working at GIC gives me perspectives that I wouldn’t be able to get anywhere else.
 I find myself constantly enriched by conversations and on-the-ground engagements with our international and diverse team.

-The diversity embodied at all levels is a key part of the GIC experience and is our source of strength as an organisation.
+The diversity embodied at all levels of the organisation is a key part of the GIC experience and is our source of strength.
 Many investment challenges require a multi-disciplinary approach.
-For instance, understanding the emerging digital asset space requires not just financial experience, but also a technical perspective coupled with ground truths.
-Having access to insights across industries is also important since technology does not exist in a vacuum and understanding the industries that a technology company serves is as important as understanding the company itself.
+Understanding emerging technologies requires not just financial experience, but also a technical perspective coupled with ground truths.
+Having access to insights across industries is also important since technology does not exist in a vacuum and understanding end customers is as important as understanding the company itself.

 How would you describe the learning & development culture at GIC?

-My learning and development has largely been on-the-job, with the biggest opportunities coming from my on-the-ground experiences with our teams.
+My learning and development has largely been on-the-job but I have benefited significantly learning from my more experienced colleagues and peers.
 I spent some time working in our San Francisco office immersed in the heart of Silicon Valley, which I personally found to be a transformative experience.

 What you should know before joining GIC